ParallelMaths/parallel/pages/7-30-sumaze.md

 :::

 ::: problem id=1_2 marks=2
-__1.2__ Looking at twentieth century mathematicians 1900 to 1999, what is the surname of the Iranian-born mathematician who won the highest prize in mathematics, the Fields Medal?
+__1.2__ Looking at twentieth century mathematicians 1900 to 1999, what is the surname of the Iranian-born mathematician who won the highest honour in mathematics, the Fields Medal?

 <input type="text" solution="MIRZAKHANI"/>
 :::